John Muir Way

 On the day, the golf course was pretty empty.
 I had something in my head suggesting that Dalmeny was a notable course.
 And it is, but it’s a private course of 9 holes important for other reasons.
 Neil and I are neither of us in the first flush of youth; our kit is well-worn, and wear well-worn clothes which really don’t match.
 I guess we look like a certain kind of walker, not ramblers (there’s only two of us and we can’t do the crocodile thing with just the two of us).
 I suppose we’re our own kind of walkers.
 So we carefully picked our way along the edge of the forth and got to see the imposing Dalmeny House, set back from the foreshore, with views across the Forth to Fife.
 It is a significant building, owned by Lord Roseberry of that ilk.

-A stately pile with a golf course, and Wullie.
+Dalmeny House is a stately pile with a golf course, and Wullie.
 It comes after the vicious exclusiveness of the houses of the rich we had passed by earlier in the day.
 You can walk up to it, but we followed the Way and encountered Wullie.

 Wullie (with the whisky) is the Secretary of the Golf Club and more.
 Google him.
 And in the nicest possible way, he accosted us, and we chatted.
 He told us of the Eisenhower connection, the trees planted to mark the meetings in the years following the end of the Second World War.
 He pointed out the architecture, and he talked a wee bit about golf and Dalmeney.